D-Ribose Gummies

 The Process Variable That Quietly Makes or Breaks D-Ribose Gummies

-If you only tighten one parameter for a D-ribose gummy, make it this: hot-hold time.
+If you tighten only one parameter for a D-ribose gummy, make it this: hot-hold time.
 Not cook temperature.
 Not even final Brix alone.
 Time-at-temperature.

 • Define a maximum allowable hot-hold time before deposit